gnat/nc-cms/README.md

 Can optionally use a database for content storage (MySQL, etc.) However, a database is not required, and nc-cms uses fast flat file storage by default.

-nc-cms was designed and produced by Nathaniel Sabanski of NConsulting.ca.
+For documentation, see: http://www.nconsulting.ca/nc-cms nc-cms was designed and produced by Nathaniel Sabanski of NConsulting.ca.
 Licensed under the zlib/libpng license.
 Will run on any web server that supports PHP 5 or higher.
 Do you like nc-cms?
-You may also be interested in his software development blog at http://www.geenat.com

 **Some kind words from the community...**